houseelectricsopen/houseelectricsorm/readme.md

 #House Electrics ORM

 This is an implementation of an object relational mapping for sqlite on android.

-This is an implementation of an object relational mapping for sqlite on android.
 It contains a minimal set of features to map a java object model to a relational database in an android app but nevertheless places a low burden on the developer.

 Here are some of the features: